thibmaek/tales-at-home/README.md

 ## Testing
 * Run jest with coverage. `npm t` does this automatically.
+	* Update your screenshots if needed with `npm run test:update`
+	* Mock third party modules
 * Use flow where suited.
 Don't check 3rd party stuff but focus on pure functions etc.
 * When a PR fails due to a regression, check the Travis logs, find the issue and discuss it in the PR.